A detailed list of the top tourist attractions in Scotland

 8) Forth Bridge

 With all that nature around you, it’s quite easy to forget, that Scotland is also a place of innovation and industry.
-The Forth Bridge, now a UNESCO World Heritage site, is one such amazing thing to see in Scotland.
+The Forth Bridge, now a UNESCO World Heritage site, is one such amazing things to see in Scotland.
 It’s a railway bridge dating back to 1890 and was the longest cantilever bridge at its time.
+Standing below it is quite intimidating!

 9) Skara Brae